arman61-hub/EcoWaste/README.md

 ---

 ## Contact
-For any queries or support, please contact us at support@ecowaste.com.
+For any queries or support, please contact us at support@ecowaste.com
-## Deployment